Aliases for TLR3 Gene

 GeneCards Summary for TLR3 Gene

 TLR3 (Toll Like Receptor 3) is a Protein Coding gene.
 Diseases associated with TLR3 include Herpes Simplex Encephalitis 2 and Hiv-1.
-Among its related pathways are Activated TLR4 signalling and Toll Comparative Pathway.
+Among its related pathways are TRAF Pathway and Activated TLR4 signalling.
 GO annotations related to this gene include identical protein binding and transmembrane signaling receptor activity.
-An important paralog of this gene is TLR8.
+An important paralog of this gene is TLR7.

 UniProtKB/Swiss-Prot Summary for TLR3 Gene